 9. Seattle Central Library

-You might think that a library is a strange thing to have on this list of top Instagrammable spots in Seattle, but wait until you get inside.
+You might think that a library is strange to have on this list of top Instagrammable spots in Seattle, but wait until you get inside.
 Located in the center of downtown, there are 11 stories to explore in this massive library.

 Head to the top floors to check out the unique roof, where you also have a great view of the city.
 There’s nothing like spending a rainy day in Seattle here.

-The Seattle Central Library was originally established in the late 1800s, but this new structure was only built in 2004.
+The Seattle Central Library was initially established in the late 1800s, but this new structure was only built in 2004.
 It’s since become a popular place to get away from the rain during the winter months, study for a test, or just curl up with a new book.

 Since it’s such a large place, there are many places to spread out and it stays fairly quiet so you can focus.
 I recommend going to the very top to find one of the most Instagrammable places in Seattle.